isaccanedo/aws-cdk/README.md

 ## Contribuindo

-We welcome community contributions and pull requests.
+Congratulamo-nos com contribuições da comunidade e pull requests.
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to set up a development environment and submit code.